GenesisFR/DS1TroubleshootingGuide/README.md

 maxfps = 62 ; limits the framerate
 ```

-If the game still doesn't run well, you may want to run it on your other GPU (if you have one) or add your GPU to the list so the game recognizes it (see the "No GPU listed in DSVideoConfig" section).
+If the game still doesn't run well, you may want to run it on your other GPU (if you have one) or add your GPU to the list so the game recognizes it (see [No GPU listed in DSVideoConfig](#no-gpu-listed-in-dsvideoconfig)).

-Note: if the framerate is bad in windowed mode, applying the fixes from the "UI/cursor flickering" section may help.
+Note: if the framerate is bad in windowed mode, applying the fixes from [UI/cursor flickering](#uicursor-flickering) may help.

 ## Requested display mode is unsupported